 These days, there’s plenty of time for a movie marathon – and who doesn’t love a rom com?
 Whether you’re looking forward to the upcoming Cinderella or the final instalment of To All the Boys, 2021 is packed with perfect binge-worthy love stories that are just a little bit too cheesy – and we’re here for it!

 Mattress Online compared 2,000 plot points across 100 romantic comedies to reveal the top clichés from the 1950s until now.

 Beware: there might be spoilers ahead.
 Have we predicted the plot for future rom coms?
 Read our research to see the most popular plot points and find out how romantic comedies have changed over time.

-We compared thousands of audience reviews on Rotten Tomatoes to reveal the top-rated rom coms.
-In the 100 films analysed, Breakfast at Tiffany's came out on top, proving that the 1960's classic will always be a favourite.
-Here's our full list of top rom coms, based on their audience score.
+We compared thousands of audience reviews on Rotten Tomatoes to reveal the top-rated rom coms to watch now.
+Here are the best rom coms available on Netflix, based on their audience score.
 The higher the score, the more positive ratings received.

 The top 10 rom com clichés

 Unsurprisingly, the most common cliché is the couple gets together, with a huge 88% of rom coms resulting in a romantic ending, including classics Notting Hill and How to Lose a Guy in 10 Days.
 It wouldn’t be a very good love story if they didn’t.

 Other popular plot points include a major difference between the couple, such as their status or a serious age gap (looking at you, Pretty Woman), which is a cliché in almost half of rom coms analysed (45%).